skmorgane/biodiversity-course/schedule.md

 * October 25:
     * Discussion: Local-Regional Diversity Relationships
          * Reading: [Community diversity: relative roles of local and regional processes](http://www.jstor.org/stable/1698957?seq=1#page_scan_tab_contents)
+            1. In the second paragraph ("Present-day ecological investigations...."), Ricklefs describes what he sees as the state of the field in 1987.
+Do you think this is still a valid assessment of the field today?
+Why?
+            2. Ricklefs proposes that local deterministic processes make common predictions: "i) community convergence, ii) resistence of the community to invasion, and iii) independence of local and regional diversity."
+Explain why these are the expectastions from local processes (i.e. what are the mechanisms/processes that would result in those outcomes?)
+            3. What concept(s) does Ricklefs argue has gotten lost in diversity research?
+            4. What is the key concept that community ecologists use to assume that local biodiversity processes ware separate from regional diversity processes?
+            5. What are Figures 2 & 3?
+What does Ricklefs say they show?
+Why?
+            6. How does Ricklefs propose ecology fix its limited focus on local processes?
+Has the field responded to his concerns?

          * Reading: [The Combined Influence of the Local Environment and Regional Enrichment on Bird Species Richness](https://doi.org/10.1086/649578)
     * Class Activity: Group Projects